esallychang/BIOF521_Spring2022/_episodes/01-Week2-Loading-SRA-Data.md

 > 4. Click the `Execute` button.
 > 5. Once the this has been executed, you should have a file with a total of three lines.
 If you look at the file (<span class="glyphicon glyphicon-eye-open"></span>), you will see that one of the two lines has been duplicated to take the place of the "header" line (which is fine for now).
 > 6. Cut the first column from the file using the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Cut columns from a table (cut) </button>  tool, which you will find in **Text Manipulation** section of the tool pane.
-> <span class="glyphicon glyphicon-warning-sign"></span> WARNING: There are two cut tools in Galaxy due to historical reasons.
-For this tutorial we are assuming you are using the one described above.
-The other tool follows a similar logic but with a different interface. <span class="glyphicon glyphicon-warning-sign"></span>
 > 7. Make sure the dataset produced by the previous step is selected in the **File to cut** field of the tool form.
 > 8. Change **Delimited by** to `Comma`.
 > 9. In **List of fields** drop-down menu select `Column: 1`.
 This is telling the tool to only return the first column of our data.